With the silly season now upon us, it’s a great time to think about reducing waste and leaving a lighter footprint on our planet.

 6 - Be a recycling hero

 It sounds obvious, but at a time of year when we’re likely to be consuming a lot more than we usually do, it’s more important than ever.
 Recycle cans, bottles, plastic and paper.
 If your wrapping paper is pure paper, it can probably be recycled.
 Do the “scrunch test” – if you scrunch up your paper and it stays scrunched up, it’s most likely recyclable.
-Visit here for tips on what can and cannot be recycled.

 7 - Go unplugged for the evening

 Turn off your devices, light some candles and get some friends together for a night of connection.
 All you need are some nibbles, drinks and good board games for a cheap, cheerful and eco-friendly night in.

 Many of us have a big clear-out after Christmas, which can be satisfying but adds to landfill if not done properly.
 Don’t chuck out unwanted items or presents; donate them to charity or offer them to others on Pay It Forward pages on social media.

 Last but not least, get out into the great outdoors over the holiday season.
 Take a break from screens and devices, get the kids out in the fresh air and go hiking in national parks, visit the beach or just grab a coffee and head to your nearest park or playground.
 It’s a great way to unplug and reconnect with yourself.